01/06/2020 : application deadline and sending of files

 The applications and video recordings will be submitted to the Competition’s Artistic Committee.

-Each of the successful applicants will be informed in a letter posted no later than 2nd July 2018.
+Each of the successful applicants will be informed by e-mail no later than 6 July 2020.

 The score of the set work will be included in this mail.